List of Green Lanterns: Penn Maricc

 The Green Lantern of Sector 3333.
 He first appeared in Tales of the Green Lantern Corps Annual #2 (December 1986), and was created by Mindy Newell and George Freeman.
-A hot-headed braggart, he frequently clashes with the equally hot headed Guy Gardner.
+A hot-headed braggart, he frequently clashes with the equally hot-headed Guy Gardner.

 Perdoo

 The Green Lantern of Sector 2234.
 He first appeared in Green Lantern (vol. 3) Annual #5 (1996), and was created by Len Wein and Bill Willingham.
-Perdoo is from the planet Qualar IV, whose natives resemble chicken like humanoids and are unusually timid.
-The first several Qualarians that were approached by the ring died of fright.
-Perdoo is the only member of his race without fear, and is therefore considered clinically insane by his fellow Qualarians.
-His name is a reference to Frank Perdue.
+Perdoo is from the planet Qualar IV, whose natives are chicken-like humanoids and are unusually timid.
+He is the only member of his race without fear, and is therefore considered clinically insane.

 Procanon Kaa

 Sector 442; First appeared in Green Lantern Corps #224 (May 1988): "The Ultimate Testament!".
 Despised by the Khunds.

 Qurina Vint

 Sector 282; First appeared in Green Lantern Corps (vol. 2) #61 (August 2011): "Beware My Power".

 Recruited by Mogo during the War of the Green Lanterns.
-Her home planet is Calados, former police officer.
+Her home planet is Calados, where she was a police officer.